Section Three: Student Services, Health, and Safety

 The Student Government Association consists of the following:

 - Senators representing a cross-section of the student body.
-These representatives are not elected but make a personal commitment to the Student Government Association.

 - One representative from each recognized campus club/organization.